 Please note that the Old Sheldon Church Ruins are located on private property.
 The property is owned and managed by St. Helena’s Church in Beaufort.

-Sheldon Church, formerly known as the Prince William Parish Church, has had a tumultuous and eventful history.
+Sheldon Church, formerly known as the Prince William Parish Church, has a tumultuous and eventful history.
 From its first service in 1757 to its present peaceful setting, the church has followed the travails of our nation’s history.
-It is one if not the first churches built in temple form in the United States.
+It is one, if not the, first churches built in temple form in the United States.

 Originally organized and funded in the 1740s and 1750s by William Bull, whose Newberry Plantation bordered the church grounds, the church was named Sheldon in honor of the Bull family’s ancestral home in England.
 The church was set on fire in 1779 by British troops led by General Augustine Prevost during the Revolutionary War.
 It was rebuilt from the remaining walls between 1825 and 1826.